liufei2008/LGUI_Document_Source/LGUI/ReleaseNotes/v3/index.md

 New tweener type **LTweenerSequence** for LTween, allow us to control a group of sequence as a single tweener.
 Check [doc here](../../LTween/Sequence/index.md).
 New function **Restart** for LTweener, allow us to restart a tween animation.
 New function **Goto** for LTweener, allow us to send the tween animation to specific time position.
+UISizeControlByAspectRatio and UISizeControlByOther now support animation.
+New parameter *UseChildrenScaleOnWidth* for UIHorizontalLayout, allow the layout to calculate children's size with it's scale value.
+But since I can't get callback or event when object's scale value change, I can't automatically make the layout dirty and update it, so we need to call layout's *MarkNeedRebuildLayout* function mannually.
+New parameter *UseChildrenScaleOnHeight* for UIVerticalLayout, same as UIHorizontalLayout.
+#### Improvement:
+Add stop node for function *GetComponentInParent* *GetComponentInChildren* *GetComponentsInChildren*.
+#### Fix:
+Fix bug: When turn on pixel-perfect mode, if UI object just change scale, then it will not render correctly.
+Fix bug: Set nullptr for LTweener's callback function will crash.

 ## 3.2.17
 #### Fix: